What happens to mortgage rates in a government shutdown

 Will a government shutdown affect your mortgage rate and your closing day?

-The frustration this causes throughout the real estate industry can have a big impact on the overall housing industry.
+The frustration this causes throughout the real estate industry can have a long-term impact on the overall housing industry.
 For example, during the 35-day shutdown in 2018-2019, existing home sales dropped, according to the National Association of Realtors.

 Shutdowns are especially tough on first-time home buyers who rely on government-insured loans like FHA and VA mortgages.